viviandotdev/ObsidianVault/30 Notes/How to build a daily writing habit.md

 ---
 tags:: [[writing]] [[habits]]
 source:: Ship 30 for 30
-## How to build a daily writing habit

 1. Carve out time in advance every day from one hour every morning after you wake up
 2. Set constraints